27 December 2018

 - Maintain good indoor ventilation.

-- Cleanse vomitus/ faeces and disinfect the contaminated areas properly and immediately (please refer to the guidance on disinfection below for details).
-Keep other people away from the contaminated areas during cleansing.
+- Clean vomitus/ faeces and disinfect the contaminated areas properly and immediately (please refer to the guidance on disinfection below for details).
+Keep other people away from the contaminated areas during cleaning.

-- Maintain proper sanitary facilities and drainage system.
+- Maintain proper function of sanitary facilities and drainage system.

 Guidance in disinfection of area contaminated by vomitus/ faecal spillage from patients with norovirus infection